oracle-livelabs/oic/insight/getting-started/mapping-milestones/mapping-milestones.md

         2. This will open the Integrations, either search or scroll to find your integration
         3. At the far right (actions), and click on Insight Designer
             a.
 You will see your Milestones on the right
             b.
-Drag and drop the related criteria from the left to your Milestone
+Drag and drop the related activity from the left to your Milestone
                 1. Select from dropdown "On Entry" or "On Exit"
             c.
 Repeat for each Milestone you wish to map.